khanasunil5/service-desk-ticketing-simulation/README.md

 # Service Desk Ticketing Simulation (Jira ITSM)

 ## Overview
-This project demonstrates entry-level IT Support / Service Desk skills using:
+This project was built to practise and demonstrate basic IT Support / Service Desk work using a small home lab and Jira Service Management.
-- Jira Service Management (Cloud)
-- A Windows Active Directory home lab

-Focus: ticket handling, troubleshooting, and user communication.
+The focus is on how tickets are handled day to day: logging issues, prioritising them, troubleshooting common problems, communicating with users, and closing tickets properly once the issue is fixed.

 ---